Medea was the beautiful daughter of AeŽtes, king of Colchis.

 Medea then went into exile in Corinth with Jason and her two children, cutting all ties with her family and her homeland.

-While in Corinth, the king of Corinth Creon approached Jason and offered him his daughter Glauce for marriage.
-As soon as Jason agreed, Creon asked Medea to leave Corinth.
+While she was in Corinth, the king of Corinth Creon approached Jason and offered his daughter Glauce in marriage.
+As soon as Jason agreed, Creon ordered Medea to leave Corinth.

-The name "Medea" is believed to derive from the verb "medomai", which means "to contrive"
+The name "Medea" probably derived from the verb "medomai", which means "to contrive"